TL;DR

 A future without smoking promises a healthier nation and, in the long run, more affordable private medical insurance for everyone.
 But you don't have to wait for government policy to take control of your health and your premiums.

-By making smart lifestyle choices and finding the right policy, you can secure outstanding private healthcare at a price that makes sense today.
+By making smart lifestyle choices and finding a strong fit for your needs, you can secure outstanding private healthcare at a price that makes sense today.

 Ready to see how your circumstances translate into a great value private health cover plan?
 The expert advisors at WeCovr are here to help.
-Get a free, no-obligation quote and let us compare the UK's leading insurers to find the perfect policy for you.
+Get a free, no-obligation quote and let us compare the UK's leading insurers to find a strong fit for your needs for you.